skramm/homog2d/docs/homog2d_manual.md

 You can compute the intersection of a line with a flat rectangle defined by two points with the `intersectsRectangle()` member function.
-It will return a `Intersect` object that holds the intersection points.
+It will return an object that holds the intersection points.

 Usage: